-Academic Honesty
+Academic Honesty.

 All work that you do toward fulfillment of this course's expectations must be your own unless collaboration is explicitly allowed (e.g., by some problem set or the final project).
-Viewing or copying another individual's work (even if left by a printer, stored in an executable directory, or accidentally shared in the course's virtual terminal room) or lifting material from a book, magazine, website, or other source-even in part-and presenting it as your own constitutes academic dishonesty, as does showing or giving your work, even in part, to another student.
+Viewing or copying another individual's work (even if left by a printer, stored in an executable directory, or accidentally shared in the course's virtual terminal room) or lifting material from a book, website, or other source-even in part-and presenting it as your own constitutes academic dishonesty, as does showing or giving your work, even in part, to another student.

 Similarly is dual submission academic dishonesty: you may not submit the same or similar work to this course that you have submitted or will submit to another.
+Nor may you provide or make available solutions to problem sets to individuals who take or may take this course in the future.
 Moreover, submission of any work that you intend to use outside of the course (e.g., for a job) must be approved by the staff.